Learn how to tan a hide with fur using this method of tanning hides hair on and step-by-step instructions for low cost and low labor tanning.

 Check the hide every day.
 When the skin side feels dry to the touch in the center, but still flexible and somewhat soft, take it down from the rack.
 Lay the fur side down and go over the skin with a wire bristle brush.
 This softens the skin and lightens the color.
 Don’t brush heavily or excessively in one spot, just enough to give a suedelike appearance.
 After this, set the skin where it can fully dry for a day or so longer.

 Once your friends know you can tan hides, be prepared for them to bring around their hunting trophies and livestock skins for treatment.
 If you decide to do this, take my advice: Don’t do it for free.
-Commercial tanners get $25 to $45 to tan a hide, and you should price your work accordingly, even if your return is just a case of beer.
+Commercial tanners get around $25 to $45 to tan a hide, and you should price your work accordingly, even if your return is just a case of beer.
 Otherwise you’ll find yourself swamped with every little skin in your region and left with no time for anything else.
 In exchange, your friends can expect to get a professional, quality job, with an upfront understanding about what might go wrong and what compensation you will get.
 People get very sensitive about their skins and this precaution will prevent potential misunderstandings and help you keep your friends.

 From a 2001 issue of Backwoods Home magazine.
 Originally published as “Home Tanning Process Preserves Pelts” in the October/November 2001 issue of MOTHER EARTH NEWS.